-- 1) USA Baseball organizational education policy: - a) As required by law, all Adult Participants of USA Baseball are required to complete the core training courses from the U.S. Center for SafeSport before regular contact with an amateur athlete who is a minor begins or within the first three (3) days of employment, whichever is sooner. - b) Athletic Trainers and Team Doctors who are Adult Participants of USA Baseball will complete the SafeSport health professional-specific training when it becomes available. - c) All training coursework of USA Baseball Adult Participants must be tracked and will be completed in the following sequence: - i) SafeSport Trained Core or Health Professionals Course in year one; - ii) Refresher 1 in year two; - iii) Refresher 2 in year three; - iv) Refresher 3 in year four; - v) SafeSport Trained Core or Health Professionals Course in year five - d) On an annual basis, parents of USA Baseball Minor Athletes will be offered the SafeSport "Parent's Guide to Misconduct in Sport" course. - e) USA Baseball Minor Athletes must complete the "Abuse Awareness for Minors" course prior to the conclusion of their program. - 2) External organizations education policy: - a) Local affiliate organization education policy: - All Adult Participants of local affiliate organizations are required to complete the core training courses from the U.S. Center for SafeSport. - ii) Medical professionals who are Adult Participants of local affiliate organizations will complete the SafeSport health professional-specific training when it becomes available. - iii) Adult Participants of local affiliate organizations will complete training courses in the following sequence: - (1) SafeSport Trained Core or Health Professionals Course in year one; - (2) Refresher 1 in year two; - (3) Refresher 2 in year three; - (4) Refresher 3 in year four; - (5) SafeSport Trained Core or Health Professionals Course in year five - iv) All coursework of local affiliate organizations Adult Participants must be tracked. - v) On an annual basis, parents of local affiliate organization Minor Athletes will be offered the SafeSport "Parent's Guide to Misconduct in Sport" course. - vi) Local affiliation organization Minor Athletes must complete the "Abuse Awareness for Minors" course prior to the conclusion of their program. - 3) National member organization education policy: - a) By virtue of Senate Bill 534 (2017), individuals working with a national member organization are required to complete abuse awareness training. - i) Individuals must complete the Abuse Awareness course developed by USA Baseball unless the national member organization has certified they are providing some comparable training for its members.
+- 1) USA Baseball organizational education policy: - a) As required by law, all Adult Participants of USA Baseball are required to complete the core training courses from the U.S. Center for SafeSport before regular contact with or authority over an amateur athlete who is a minor begins or within the first three (3) days of employment, whichever is sooner. - b) Athletic Trainers and Team Doctors who are Adult Participants of USA Baseball will complete the SafeSport® Trained Core Course. - c) All training coursework of USA Baseball Adult Participants must be tracked and will be completed in the following sequence: - i) SafeSport® Trained Core or Health Professionals Course in year one; - ii) Refresher 1 in year two; - iii) Refresher 2 in year three; - iv) Refresher 3 in year four; - v) SafeSport Trained Core or Health Professionals Course in year five - d) Every 12 months, parents of USA Baseball Minor Athletes will be offered the SafeSport "Parent's Guide to Misconduct in Sport" course. - e) USA Baseball Minor Athletes must complete the "Abuse Awareness for Minors" course prior to the conclusion of their program. - f) Optional Training: - i) Adult Participants serving in a volunteer capacity, who will not have regular contact with or authority over any amateur athlete(s) who is a minor, should take the Center's brief Volunteer Course (or SafeSport® Trained Core Course) before engaging or interacting with any minor athlete(s). - ii) USA Baseball may provide training in addition to the SafeSport® Trained Core Course, although they cannot refer to this training as "SafeSport" training.
+Training other than the SafeSport Trained Core Course or Refresher does not satisfy this policy. - iii) Parents of minor athletes are provided free online access to the Center's parent course and are encouraged to take the training. - 2) National member organization education policy: - a) By virtue of Senate Bill 534 (2017), individuals working with a national member organization are required to complete abuse awareness training. - Individuals must complete the Abuse Awareness course developed by USA Baseball unless the national member organization has certified they are providing some comparable training for its members. - 3) Unaffiliated amateur baseball organization education policy: